 When photography was in its infancy in the early 19th century, the art of landscape painting was approaching a new zenith.
 Work of the members of the Hudson River School and later, the White Mountain School, was growing in popularity on both sides of the Atlantic.
 The art of these painters, sometimes collectively referred to as the Luminists, was rediscovered by the public in the mid and late 20th century, and draws crowds and admirers to this day.
 Present-day landscape and nature photographers, can learn a great deal about their art and craft by studying the work of these 19th century masters of paintbrush and canvas.

-As a landscape photographer, my work and sense of perception has been influenced as much by these painters, as it has been inspired by the work of renowned photographers Ansel Adams, Edward Weston, and Eliot Porter.
+As a landscape photographer, my work and sense of perception has been influenced as much by these painters, as much as it has been inspired by the work of renowned photographers Ansel Adams, Edward Weston, and Eliot Porter.
 These painters and photographers have been my virtual mentors, as I have explored the trails and photographic viewpoints in the Hudson Highlands, the Adirondacks, the Catskills, the White Mountains of New Hampshire, and the Rocky Mountains.
 And, like many of these artists I hope that my images will encourage others to appreciate, and work to preserve, the American wilderness for future generations.

 Thomas Cole, Alfred Bierstadt, Asher Durand, John Frederick Kensett, and many other followers of the Hudson River School, worked their canvases in fair weather, often at locations nearby the mountain resort hotels of the Catskills in New York and the White Mountains of New Hampshire.
 The Crawford House, The Catskill Mountain House and the Mountain Washington Hotel would often host established painters as artists-in-residence for the summer season.
 They were free to paint, sell completed works, and accept commissions during their stay.